per1234/EtherEventQueue/README.md

   - Type: boolean

 `EtherEventQueue.getNode(IP)` - Get the node number of an IP address.
 Nodes can be defined in EtherEventQueueNodes.h.
-- Parameter: IP - the IP address to determine the node number of
+- Parameter: IP - The IP address to determine the node number of
   - Type: IPAddress or byte
 - Returns: node number, -1 == no match
   - Type: int8_t

+`EtherEventQueue.setResendDelay(resendDelay)` - Set the event resend delay.
+- Parameter: resendDelay - (ms)The delay before resending resend or confirm type queued events.
+  - Type: unsigned int
+- Returns: none

+`EtherEventQueue.getResendDelay()` - Returns the value of the queued event resend delay.
+- Parameter: none
+- Returns: resendDelay - (ms)The delay before resending resend or confirm type queued events.

+`EtherEventQueue.setNodeTimeoutDuration(nodeTimeoutDuration)` - Set the node timeout duration.
+- Parameter: nodeTimeoutDuration - (ms)The amout of time without receiving an event from a node before it is considered timed out.
+  - Type: unsigned int
+- Returns: none

+`EtherEventQueue.getNodeTimeoutDuration()` - Returns the value of the node timeout duration.
+- Parameter: none
+- Returns: nodeTimeoutDuration - (ms)The amout of time without receiving an event from a node before it is considered timed out.

  #### Process